Tel: 01932 245439

 Etched Brass Kit.
 F16-F18 were built by Brown Marshall and F24-F25 were built by their successors Metropolitan.
 They followed FI3-F14 with tumblehome to the bodyside but reverted to the Guard/Third layout.
 F18 is still in service.
 F25 and F26 awai

 Etched Brass Kit.
 F19 was built by Brown Marshall in 1894 and F20 by their successors Metropolitan in 1896.
 Although following the style of the previous batches of stock they differed by being three compartment brake thirds.
 Half the body was give

-Romford/Markits wheels plus bearings 9mm diameter disc 12mm gauge 3 Axles
+Romford/Markits insulated metal wheels plus bearings 9mm diameter disc 12mm gauge 3 Axles

-Romford/Markits wheels plus bearings 9mm diameter disc 12mm gauge 4 Axles
+Romford/Markits insulated metal wheels plus bearings 9mm diameter disc 12mm gauge 4 Axles

 Romford/Markits wheels plus bearings 9mm diameter spoked 12mm gauge 4 Axles.
 Currently not available from Markits.
 This page is for information only.
 Please do not order.